Docs Menu

 This page details best practices and system configuration recommendations for the MongoDB Enterprise Kubernetes Operator when running in production.

-We recommend that you use a single instance of the Kubernetes Operator to deploy up to 20 replica sets in parallel.
+We recommend that you use a single instance of the Kubernetes Operator to deploy and manage your MongoDB replica sets.

-To deploy more than 50 MongoDB replica sets in parallel, use multiple instances of the Kubernetes Operator.
+To deploy more than 10 MongoDB replica sets in parallel, you can increase the thread count of your Kubernetes Operator instance.

 Note